 "Ask your manager or HR department if flextime or 'staggered hours' options are available within the organization, and if they are, schedule your work day accordingly," Allder said.
 "For example, your employer might say that instead of starting at 9 a.m. and ending at 5 p.m., you could start at 7 a.m. and end at 3 p.m., right before the [afternoon] slump typically hits."

-Regardless of whether your employer allows you to shift your hours, Allder reminded workers to schedule breaks into their days, and take their minds completely off work.
+Regardless of whether your manager allows you to shift your hours, Allder reminded workers to schedule breaks into their days, and take their minds completely off work.
 You can do this by stretching, taking a walk, stepping outside for some fresh air, doodling, meditating, etc.

 "Employers should encourage employees to find what schedule best suits them and then provide the structural support needed to enable their workforce's ideal schedules," Fraser said.